coralogix/cloudformation-coralogix-aws/aws-integrations/firehose-logs/README.md

 # AWS Kinesis Firehose Integration to Coralogix

-This template can be used to deploy an AWS Kinesis Firehose Integration to send resource logs and metrics to Coralogix.
+This template can be used to deploy an AWS Kinesis Firehose Integration to send resource logs Coralogix.

-For a more detailed description of the settigns and architecture of this AWS Kinesis Data Firehose setup, please refer to the Coralogix documentation on [AWS Kinesis Data Firehose – Logs](https://coralogix.com/docs/aws-firehose/) and [AWS Kinesis Data Firehose – Metrics](https://coralogix.com/docs/amazon-kinesis-data-firehose-metrics/).
+For a more detailed description of the settigns and architecture of this AWS Kinesis Data Firehose setup, please refer to the Coralogix documentation on [AWS Kinesis Data Firehose – Logs](https://coralogix.com/docs/aws-firehose/).

 ## Prerequisites
 * AWS account.